Home/Blog/Corner Beats Center in feng-shui-kua-number Work

 FAQ

-Is conventional Feng Shui Kua Number advice reliable?
+Is conventional kua number feng shui advice reliable?

-Can a small adjustment really change the feel of a room?
+Can clutter change the effect of a corner?

 Mei Chen